-- 4. Following the methodology set forth in Discovery Driven Planning create a reverse income statement, lay out the required activities, and identify the implicit assumptions in your analysis.
-Assume that a cumulative market penetration of 2.5% of cell phone users (5 million units) within five years represents a reasonable goal for market penetration, and that a pretax profit margin of 15% would be acceptable to investors.
+- 2. Identify the key assumptions implicit in ideaForge's business model and understanding of the market opportunity (see Teaching Note: Identification and Validation of Assumptions).
+What did ideaForge learn from its initial market research efforts and its analysis of the competitive landscape (consider the information provided in the exhibits)?
+Which assumptions have been validated?
+What additional information is required to validate their assumptions and frame a viable approach to the market? - 3.
+It appears that ideaForge is following the "just do it" approach (Hypothesis Driven Entrepreneurship Appendix A).
+Based on the ideas and recommendations contained in the Teaching Note and Hypothesis Driven Entrepreneurship, outline a set of falsifiable business model hypotheses and MVP tests to confirm the viability of ideaForge's current approach to the market. - 4.
+Following the methodology set forth in Discovery Driven Planning create a reverse income statement, lay out the required activities, and identify the assumptions implicit in your analysis.
+Assume that a cumulative market penetration of 2.0 to 2.5% of cell phone users within five years represents a reasonable goal for market penetration (assume 5 million cumulative unit sales from 2010-2015), and that a pretax profit margin of 15% would be acceptable to investors.
 Assume a gross profit margin of 50% (see Exhibit 3) and a strategy of selling through distribution (distributor discount of 30%).
 Is there a viable business opportunity here?
 What are your key assumptions? - 5.
 What recommendations would you make to the ideaForge team based on your analysis and response to the preceding questions?
 Should they modify their approach to the market?
 How?
 Why?